-Everyone undertaking travel in the UK or overseas, including for fieldwork activity is required to fill in a full written risk assessment (full written risk assessment for overseas travel and/or fieldwork and UK fieldwork risk assessment).
+Everyone undertaking travel in the UK or overseas, including fieldwork and attending conferences and meetings abroad, is required to fill in a full written risk assessment (full written risk assessment for overseas travel and/or fieldwork and UK fieldwork risk assessment).
 When completing the full written risk assessment the first step is to consider The Foreign and Commonwealth Office (FCO) website.
 The website details current travel advice for each country and you should describe how the advice relates to the activities you will be conducting.
 Where the FCO advise against travel to a particular destination but you still wish to undertake the trip, a written risk assessment must be submitted to the Head of School for all activities, including visiting libraries and conferences.
 The assessment will be submitted to the University Safety Office for comment before final approval can be given by the Head of School.

 The reminder of the form asks you to consider the risks you may encounter and describe the measures you will take to minimise risk.
 General headers are provided as are examples of possible risks.
 Items on the list may not be applicable and the list is not intended to be exhaustive.
 Continue on a separate sheet as necessary.
 The object of any full risk assessment is to identify all the hazards associated with the work, to assess the risk that these hazards present under particular circumstances, and to plan mitigation.
 On completion the written assessment should evidence that you have identified the areas of work that present particular problems and put plans in place to reduce the risks to an acceptable level.